acquia/graphite-cassandra-plugin/README.md

     [cassandra]
     KEYSPACE = graphite
     SERVERS = 192.168.1.1:9160,192.168.1.2:9160,192.168.1.3:9160
+    REPLICATION_STRATEGY = NetworkTopologyStrategy
+    STRATEGY_OPTIONS = {"datacenter1" : "1"}
+    # Nodes created by this daemon will be associated with this DC for
+    # maintenance tasks such as rollups.
+    LOCAL_DC_NAME=datacenter1

 The carbon daemon is run from the mounted carbon source, start it with:

     sudo -u www-data /vagrant/src/carbon/bin/carbon-daemon.py --config=/opt/graphite/conf/carbon-daemons/writer/ writer start